-Right from a young age, probably, as young as a couple months after birth, you child starts learning math language around her without realizing what it is… numbers, patterns around her, comparisons!!
+Right from a young age, probably, as young as a couple months after birth, your child starts learning math language around her without realizing what it is… numbers, patterns around her, comparisons!!

-Between the ages, 3.5 and 5, they are ready to learn counting, what numbers look like, how the number words look like, count them in order in many fun ways for a strong foundation to be laid before they actually start learning in school.
+Between the ages, 3.5 and 5, they are ready to learn to count, what numbers look like, how the number words look like, count them in order in many fun ways for a strong foundation to be laid before they actually start learning in school.

 This is one of my favorite counting activity as this improves focus, attention span, fine motor skills and counting, laying strong math foundation.